India–Pakistan sports rivalries: Asian Team Championships

+Men's cricket

 The two sides first played in 1952, when Pakistan toured India.
 Test and, later, limited overs series have been played ever since, although a number of planned tours by both sides have been cancelled or aborted due to political factors.
 No cricket was played between the two countries between 1962 and 1977 due to two major wars in 1965 and 1971 and the 1999 Kargil War and the 2008 Mumbai terrorist attacks have also interrupted cricketing ties between the two nations.